Relax & Let The

 Generally no, it is relatively painless.
 There will be a minor stinging sensation during the injection and a little redness and swelling that goes away fairly quickly.

-Botox is FDA-approved product that relax the muscles underneath the skin in order to help soften the lines between your brows, forehead, and the crow’s feet around the eyes.
+Botox and Dysport are FDA-approved products that relax the facial muscles in order to help soften the wrinkles between your brows, forehead, and the crow’s feet around the eyes.

 How long does it take?